Frank–Starling law: History

+The Frank–Starling law is named after the two physiologists, Otto Frank and Ernest Henry Starling.

-Otto Frank's contributions are derived from his 1895 experiments on frog hearts.
+Otto Frank published his results on experiments on frog hearts in 1895.
 In order to relate the work of the heart to skeletal muscle mechanics, Frank observed changes in diastolic pressure with varying volumes of the frog ventricle.
 His data was analyzed on a pressure-volume diagram, which resulted in his description of peak isovolumic pressure and its effects on ventricular volume.

 Starling experimented on intact mammalian hearts, such as from dogs, to understand why variations in arterial pressure, heart rate, and temperature do not affect the relatively constant cardiac output.
 More than 30 years before the development of the sliding filament model of muscle contraction and the understanding of the relationship between active tension and sarcomere length, Starling hypothesized in 1914, "the mechanical energy set free in the passage from the resting to the active state is a function of the length of the fiber."
 Starling used a volume-pressure diagram to construct a length-tension diagram from his data.
 Starling's data and associated diagrams, provided evidence that the length of the muscle fibers, and resulting tension, altered the systolic pressure.

+The first description of the relation between filling pressure and contraction pressure of the heart in the scientific literature however appears to be from 1869.
+Joseph Coats and Henry Pickering Bowditch found this relation on frog hearts at the Physiological Institute of Carl Ludwig in Leipzig.